ATA Martial Arts: History

-The American Taekwondo Association was formed in 1969, and its permanent headquarters established in Little Rock, Arkansas in 1977.
+The American Taekwondo Association was formed in 1969, and its permanent headquarters was established in Little Rock, Arkansas, in 1977.
 The first World Championships tournament was begun in 1990, where H.U.
 Lee was the first to receive the title of Grand Master.

 To "serve as a memorial to [his] work, dedication and commitment," the H.U.
 Lee International Gate and Garden was erected in 2009 in front of ATA headquarters.

 Songahm Taekwondo

 Songahm Taekwondo is the style of martial arts practiced at ATA affiliated schools.
 Songahm means "Pine Tree and Rock."
 According to the organization, the term Songahm itself represents "Evergreen strength the year round, long life and a symbol of unchanging human loyalty" as represented by the pine tree and the rock.
 Soon Ho Lee gave the name, Songahm, and its meaning to his brother, Haeng Ung Lee years before H.U.
 Lee founded the ATA.
 In the ATA, the student is compared to a growing pine tree, from a seed (white belt) to a massive tree (black belt).

 According to the ATA, practitioners of Songahm Taekwondo study poome sae (forms, a preset combination of offensive and defensive techniques, designed to simulate self-defense techniques being used upon multiple opponents), gyeo-roo-gi (sparring), one-steps (scripted sparring segments), self-defense, board breaking, weapons, and leadership.
 The ATA has a legacy program that allows students to work as leaders and instructors in junior classes.
 This helps the trainee instructors become qualified taekwondo instructors and earn the ATA title of Certified Instructor.